 Amazing Love - A Brief Study of Jesus and the Apostle John

-Jesus was all God but He was all man as well.
-Theologians call this the hypostatic union.
+Jesus was all God (but at the same time, He was also all man).
+Theologians call this the "hypostatic union."
 He retained His divinity from heaven but was all man that felt and hurt, sorrowed and cried.
-If you were Jesus and knew your destiny as He did, who would you have to look after your mom when you left this earth?
-Jesus had 12 men that He picked to be His close friends and to carry on the message to the world when He left.
+If you were Jesus and knew your destiny as He did, who would you have picked to look after your mom when you left this earth?
+Jesus had chosen12 men that He selected to be His close friends and to carry on the message to the world when He left.
 One of them betrayed Him.
 Did Jesus know he would do that?
-Yes, but He allowed Himself to call him friend.
-(Ps.
-41:9; Jn.
-13:18) Of the rest He chose James, John and Peter to be with Him at times that seemed to indicate that those three were His closest friends.
-Of those three there was one that He chose to do this very important thing in His heart, to take care of His mom.
+Yes, but He allowed Himself to think of him as a friend.
+(Psalm 41:9; John 13:18) Of those remaining He chose James, John and Peter to be with Him the most and that seemed to indicate that those three were His closest friends.
+Of those three, there was one disciple that had proven that he sought after the love of Jesus.
+John wrote and called himself "the disciple that Jesus loved."
+It was he that Jesus chose to do this very important thing that burdened Him heavy in His heart, to take care of His mom.

 I couldn't look up, but I looked at the ground